 Estimate resistance training levels using one repetition or 10-repetition maximum testing.2

 Type: Walking, treadmill walking, cycle ergometry3,4

 Frequency: Five times per week

 Aerobic activities can be started with two 20-minute bouts of exercise, with a 10-minute rest period.
 Heart rate is not recommended as the sole determinant for measuring the intensity of exercises, as many clients use a beta-blocker drug that diminishes the heart rate response to activities and limits blood pressure and myocardial contractility.
 A client's rate of perceived exertion at a level of 12 to 16 can be used in conjunction with heart rate measurements.
-Resistance training with the upper and lower extremities has been used in combination with aerobic exercises.6 A circuit of resistance training of 8 to 10 upper and lower exercises can be prescribed using 2 to 3 sets of 15 repetitions at 60% of a one-repetition maximum, using 30 to 60-second rest periods between sets.6,7 Resistive training that emphasizes eccentric muscle contractions has been proposed as a method that produces muscle strength changes with less demand on cardiovascular function.8 Aquatic exercise has ...
+Resistance training with the upper and lower extremities has been used in combination with aerobic exercises.6 A circuit of resistance training of 8 to 10 upper and lower exercises can be prescribed using 2 to 3 sets of 15 repetitions at 60% of a one-repetition maximum, using 30 to 60-second rest periods between sets.6,7 Resistive training that emphasizes eccentric muscle contractions has been proposed as a method that produces muscle strength changes with less demand ...